 - Tourist Activity

 - Museum – Example with Order Barcodes

-Listed below are suggestions to troubleshoot a calendar that may not be displaying on the products page.
+Listed below are alternative suggestions to troubleshoot a calendar that may not be displayed on a bookable product’s page.

 This article discusses how: Manual Booking with Product Add-Ons.